stfc/aiida-mlip/docs/source/user_guide/calculations.rst

 Calculations
 ==============================

-In these descriptions we will assume that the code [janus-core](https://github.com/stfc/janus-core) is installed and saved in the AiiDA database as a InstalledCode instance as 'janus@localhost'.
+In these descriptions we will assume that the code `janus-core <https://github.com/stfc/janus-core>`_ is installed and saved in the AiiDA database as a InstalledCode instance as 'janus@localhost'.

-The structure file on which to run a calculation can be anything that ase can read and it is indicated with the path ```path/to/structure````
+The structure file on which to run a calculation can be anything that ase can read and it is indicated with the path `path/to/structure`.

 The model file is a local file or a file to download which depends on the specific MLIP that is being used.
-In this examples it is a local file ```path/to/model````
+In this examples it is a local file `path/to/model`.

 SinglePoint calculation